Ceqell/rng-custom-mapper/README.md

 # rng-custom-mapper
-A lightweight, client-side tool to generate random number sequences and instantly map them to custom outputs (text, HTML, or values).
+A lightweight, client-side tool to generate random number sequences and instantly map them to custom string outputs.

 It runs entirely in your browser with no server dependencies; perfect for offline use.